dhaveed-0/Connect4/README.md

-This is a simple connect4 game
+This is a simple connect4 game.
+Enjoy!